streamlit/docs/content/kb/tutorials/databases/snowflake.md

     st.write(f"{row.NAME} has a :{row.PET}:")
 ```

 This example uses `with conn.safe_session()` to provide thread safety. `conn.session` also works directly, but does not guarantee thread safety.
+If everything worked out (and you used the example table we created above), your app should look the same as the screenshot from the first example above.

 ## Using the Snowflake Connector for Python